 If you would’ve asked me if gradients were cool last year, I would’ve said no. This year, that changed; gradients are making a comeback!

 You can use gradients in your typography, like I did here for GoSkills:

-I used this UI kit to make the above design.
+I’ve used this UI kit to do something similar to the screenshot above.

 And then there’s one of my favorite websites, which uses gradients as borders around its main content…

 You can see the Google’s most popular fonts by going to fonts.google.com and filtering by “popularity.”
 Don’t necessarily use this as a design signal though.

 A nice combo of bold headers and thinner body fonts are probably best.
 It makes for the best readability.